AmitP9999/AmitP9999/README.md

 👋 Hi, I’m @Amit Parad overall having 12+ years of experience.
-With 8+ years of experience in designing, implementing, and managing scalable cloud infrastructure and DevOps pipelines, I thrive at the intersection of cloud technologies and automation.
+With 6+ years of experience in designing, implementing, and managing scalable cloud infrastructure and DevOps pipelines, I thrive at the intersection of cloud technologies and automation.

 My expertise includes leveraging modern CI/CD practices to optimize and streamline software development, enabling teams to deploy faster and more reliably.

 📫 How to reach me ...amit.parad@gmail.com/ +919960172672 / +918830582905

 Core Competencies:
-Cloud Platforms: AWS (Amazon Web Services), Azure
+Cloud Platforms: AWS (Amazon Web Services), Azure, GCP

 Containerization & Orchestration: EKS, Docker